mhansen/graphviz-docs/content/en/docs/attrs/splines.md

 - bool
 - string
 used_by: G
+description: Controls how, and if, edges are represented
 ---
-Controls how, and if, edges are represented.

 If `splines=true`, edges are drawn as splines routed around nodes; if `splines=false`, edges are drawn as line segments.
 If `splines=none` or